fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 4.md

 - Use **LIKE** to build a partial string search
     - If you are querying a shapefile:
-        - '_' indicates one character
+        - ' _ ' indicates one character
-            - Ex: [OWNER_NAME] LIKE ’_atherine smith‘
+            - Ex: [OWNER_NAME] LIKE ’_ atherine smith‘
-        - '%' indicates any number of characters
+        - ' % ' indicates any number of characters
             - Ex: [STATE_NAME] LIKE 'Miss%'

 - Queries are evaluated from according to standard operator precedence rules.
 Expression enclosed in parentheses is evaluated before the part that isn't enclosed